shadabshaukat/CogNeoAI/docs/ORACLE_BACKEND.md

-# Oracle Database 26ai Backend for AUSLegalSearch v3
+# Oracle Database 26ai Backend for CogNeo v3

-This document explains how to run AUSLegalSearch with Oracle Database 26ai as the storage backend, while preserving the existing Postgres-first core logic.
+This document explains how to run CogNeo with Oracle Database 26ai as the storage backend, while preserving the existing Postgres-first core logic.

 ## Overview

-- Backend switch is controlled by environment variable `AUSLEGALSEARCH_DB_BACKEND`.
+- Backend switch is controlled by environment variable `COGNEO_DB_BACKEND`.
 - Default remains Postgres.
 No behavior changes for existing setups.
 - Oracle backend uses `python-oracledb` via SQLAlchemy and stores:
   - Embedding vectors in the native Oracle `VECTOR(dim, FLOAT32, DENSE)` column type.